shopware5/devdocs/source/blog/_posts/2015-08-11-seo-engine.md

 authors: [dn]
 ---
-The term "SEO" summarizes various features and functionalities which target to increase the ranking of a given website within search engines.
-This will usually include "speaking URLs", rich snippets, meta tags and search engine optimized HTML structures and texts.
+The term "SEO" summarizes various features and functionalities which targeted at increasing the ranking of a given website within search engines.
+This will usually include semantic URLs, rich snippets, meta tags and search engine optimized HTML structures and texts.
 While most of these techniques are not that interesting from a technical perspective, the handling of "speaking URLs" ("SEO URLs", "fanzy URLs") usually involves the routing of requests as well as the generation of the resulting HTML